NLESC-JCER/run-cpp-on-web/web-worker/README.md

 ```

 The web worker code only contains handling of the incoming message.
 The web worker unpacks the
-message, does the rootfinding calculation, and packs the results in a new message that it will send back.
+message, does the root finding calculation, and packs the results in a new message that it will send back.

 The code for the worker in `worker.js` is: